dijasila/GPAW/doc/documentation/directmin/directmin.rst

 .. literalinclude:: h2o.py

 As one can see, it is possible to specify the amount of memory used in the L-BFGS algorithm.
-The larger the memory, the more robust the algorithm is.
+The larger the memory, the fewer the iterations required to reach convergence.
 Default value is 3.
+One cannot use a memory larger than the number of iterations after which the reference orbitals are updated to the canonical orbitals (specified by the keyword ``update_ref_orbs_counter`` in ``DirectMinLCAO``, default value is 20).

 **Important:** The exponential matrix is calculated here using the SciPy function *expm*.
-In order to obtain good performance, please be sure that your SciPy library is optimized (e.g. use the Math Kernel Library (MKL)).
+In order to obtain good performance, please make sure that your SciPy library is optimized (e.g. use the Math Kernel Library (MKL)).
 Otherwise see `Implementation Details`_.